-We identify 10 common design pitfalls that can bust your budget, and how to avoid them - saving your project and making it a success.
+We identify 10 common design pitfalls and explain how to avoid them before it costs you a packet.

 Not all projects are smooth sailing.
 Sometimes things go wrong, clients aren't happy and the time and resources you originally planned to spend on the project expands exponentially.
 Your expected profit becomes dramatically scaled down and you may even end up making a loss...